imatge-upc/rvos-mots/README.md

 ## Contact

-For questions and suggestions use the issues section or send an e-mail to cventuraroy@uoc.edu
+For questions and suggestions use the issues section or send an e-mail to maria.gonzalez.calabuig@upc.edu, cventuraroy@uoc.edu or xavier.giro@upc.edu